HardwiredCollab/Welcome/README.md

-# Welcome
+# Welcome to the collab
-Welcome to HardwiredCollab
+This is the home of our collaborative efforts and trials.